-D. Assets, liabilities, deferred inflows of resources, and net position/fund balance
+D. Assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position/fund balance

 Deposits and investments

 The Organization's cash and temporary investments are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from the date of acquisition.
 Investments are reported at fair value.